MrHedmad/kerblam/docs/src/tutorial/package_pipes.md

 container and export it for execution later.

-You must have a matching dockerfile for every pipeline that you want to package, or Kerblam! wont know what to package your pipeline into.
+You must have a matching dockerfile for every pipeline that you want to package, or Kerblam! won't know what to package your pipeline into.

 For example, say that you have a `process` pipe that uses `make` to run, and requires both a remotely-downloaded `remote.txt` file and a local-only `precious.txt` file.

-If you execute
+If you execute:
 ```bash
 kerblam package process --tag my_process_package
 ```
 Kerblam! will:
-- Create a temporary context;
+- Create a temporary build context;
 - Copy all non-data files to the temporary context;
 - Build the specified dockerfile as normal, but using this temporary context;
 - Create a new `Dockerfile` that:
   - Inherits from the image built before;
-  - Copies the Kerblam! executable to the root of the dockerfile;
+  - Copies the Kerblam! executable to the root of the container;
   - Configure the default execution command to something suitable for execution (just like `kerblam run` does, but "baked in").
 - Build the docker container and tag it with `my_process_package`;